FedeDP/Clight/README.md

 * conf file placed in both /etc/default and $XDG_CONFIG_HOME (fallbacks to $HOME/.config/) support
 * only 1 clight instance can be running for same user.
 You can still invoke a fast capture when an instance is already running, obviously
 * sweet inter-modules dependencies management system with "modules"(CAPTURE, GAMMA, LOCATION, etc etc) lazy loading: every module will only be started at the right time, eg: GAMMA module will only be started after a location has been retrieved.
 * UPower support, to set longer timeouts between captures while on battery, in order to save some energy.
 Moreover, you can set a percentage of maximum settable brightness while on battery.
 * You can specify curve points to be used to match ambient brightness to screen backlight from config file.
 For more info, see [Polynomial fit](https://github.com/FedeDP/Clight#polynomial-fit) section below.
-* Gracefully auto-disabling gamma support on non-X environments.
+* It will check if current backlight interface is enabled before changing backlight/dimming screen.
+It will avoid to do any frame capture at all if interface is disabled.
+It can happen when you use your laptop connected to an external monitor, with internal monitor switched off; thus changing backlight would be useless.
-* Gracefully auto-disabling dimmer support on non-X environments.
+* Gracefully auto-disabling unsupported module (eg: GAMMA on non-X environments)

 ### Valgrind is run with: